Efficient air conditioners can seem like a luxury in the hot, scorching summers of Kansas City.

 Time to Repair or Replace Your Broken Air Conditioner?

-Call Anthony PHC today for any AC problems you have.
-We’ve been serving Kansas City, MO, and surrounding areas since 1951.
+Call Anthony PHCE today for any AC problems you have.
+We’ve been serving the Kansas City metro area since 1951.
 Our commitment is to provide the best AC service possible to each and every one of our clients.

 Air-conditioning systems are one of those appliances you rarely think about until something goes wrong.
 And if you’re caught without AC in the middle of summer when HVAC technicians are at their busiest, you could face some miserable days of heat at home.